 Citizens of the Night

-As she adjusted a neck muffler inside her zipped tracksuit with oversized mittens, Anja observed the basement studio.
+As she tucked the neck muffler into her zipped-up tracksuit, poking at it with oversized mittens, Anja observed the basement studio.
 Shutters down and lights out, as usual.
 Her five-thirty message had clearly failed to raise him.
 Some people never make anything of themselves.
 They accept failure.
 They wallow and decline.
 The thought made her shiver in the gripping freeze and she stamped her feet.
 Well, she’d warned him.
-First a month and now six weeks late.
-No rent by five pm and he was out.
-She lingered a while looking at the apartment’s silent door, as if it could swing open to a fanfare if it only wanted to, but had somehow forgotten how.
+First a month and now seven weeks late.
+No rent by five p.m. and he was out.
+She lingered a while, looking at the apartment’s silent door, as if it could swing open to a fanfare if it only wanted to, but had somehow forgotten how.
 Anja blinked.
-A mist was freezing onto her face, making her small nose want to shrink further in.
-With a clipped, decisive hup, she turned and jogged off through the street’s empty shadows, past dirty ice heaped in the gutters, huffing breaths that steamed when she passed under lamplight.
+A mist was freezing onto her face, making her petite nose want to shrink further in.
+With a clipped, decisive hup, she turned and jogged off through the empty shadows, past the bins and the dirty ice heaped in gutters, huffing breaths that steamed when she passed under lamplight.
 Every thud and crunch that she made in the snow, every metronomic bob of her blonde hair, every yes, yes, yes, yes of her advance, confirmed her belief.
 She was going to make it.
 It was what she did.
 Hers was a bulldozing figure, small and svelte, pounding onward.
 Sensing her from the road, an automated delivery buggy shifted cautiously away before rolling by on its fat tyres. |

 He reached for his flashing mobile.
 “Today’s the day,” read the message.
 His head fell back against the pillow.
 The bedsit was a lost cause.
-His for another few hours only.
-Maybe he should he just stay in.
-Make the most of it, do some laundry, then go and enquire at the shelters.
-He lay under the covers a while longer, debating between spending one last day in a warm apartment with a bed and a hot shower and giving work another go, however futile it had become.
+His for only a few more hours.
+Maybe he should just stay in.
+Make the most of it, do some laundry.
+Then go and enquire at the shelters.
+He lay under the covers a while longer, debating between spending one last day in a warm apartment or giving work another go, however futile it had become.
 Recently, his daily earnings as a rider had dwindled to little more than the price of a hot meal plus bike repairs.
-Saving towards the rent, let alone anything like a future, was a hope abandoned.
-If only... |
+Saving towards the rent, let alone anything resembling a future, was a hope abandoned.
+If only he could conjure up something better paid by dreaming it into reality, or rubbing his palms together... |